Rotary friction welding: RFW Friction work on cylindrical rods workpieces

-This requires verification but from equation it appears that turnover and force (or pressure no surface $F = p (\text{pressure}) * A (\text{area})$) is linear to friction work (W) so for example if pressure increase 2 times then friction work also increase 2 times, if turnover increase 2 times then friction work also increase 2 times and referring to rules conservation of energy this can heat 2 times more the material to the same temperature or the temperature may increase 2 times.
-However pressure has the same effect over the entire surface but rotation have more impact away from the axis of rotation because it is a rotary motion.
+This requires verification but from the equation it appears that turnover and force (or pressure on surface $F = p (\text{pressure}) * A (\text{area})$) is linear to friction work (W) so for example if the pressure increases 2 times then the friction work also increase 2 times, if the turnover increase 2 times then the friction work also increase 2 times and referring to conservation of energy this can heat 2 times the material to the same temperature or the temperature may increase 2 times.
+Pressure has the same effect over the entire surface but rotation has more impact away from the axis of rotation because it is a rotary motion.
 Referring to thermal conductivity the friction time affects to the flash size when shorter time was used then friction work is more concentrated in a smaller area.

 or variable values μ, n, F over friction time: